 There’s an endless variety of diet plans available today, which means there’s a ton of information to sort through in order to determine which diet program will work best for you.
-Losing weight is hard enough.
+Losing fat is hard enough.
 Why make it any harder?

 Some diet plans are super restrictive, so you can rule them out from the get-go.
 After all, who wants to follow a fat loss program that only allows for a couple of foods to be eaten week after week.
 I love salads as much as the next person, but after a few days, I need something different.
 I’m sure you feel the same.

 Other diets have menu plans, requiring you to eat specific amounts of specific foods at specific times on specific days.
-Sure, you can lose weight following these types of diets, but you’ll spend countless hours planning and preparing portion sizes, counting calories, and determining your eating schedule.
+Sure, you can lose fat following these types of diets, but you’ll spend countless hours planning and preparing portion sizes, counting calories, and determining your eating schedule.

-Other diets provide comprehensive meal replacement plans with shakes, snacks, and supplements to ensure your body receives all of the vitamins, minerals, enzymes, probiotics, and adaptogens it needs to stay satiated, build lean muscle, and lose weight.
+Other diets provide comprehensive meal replacement plans with shakes, snacks, and supplements to ensure your body receives all of the vitamins, minerals, enzymes, probiotics, and adaptogens it needs to stay satiated, build lean muscle, and lose fat.
 Some even do all of carbohydrate, calorie, fat, and protein counting for you, making fat loss achievable and actually quite easy.

-These types of diet programs also encourage regular exercise alongside their comprehensive dieting plans to not only help you lose weight, but facilitate lean muscle growth as well.
+These types of diet programs also encourage regular exercise alongside their comprehensive dieting plans to not only help you lose fat, but facilitate lean muscle growth as well.
 They take a long-term approach to fat loss, helping you to embrace certain lifestyle changes and achieve sustained fat loss results.

 Of course, this is a Pruvit article and I am an active Pruvit associate and coach.
 I’m also a Pruvit user.
 I have witnessed first-hand the keto-boosting power of Pruvit, so I eat and drink Pruvit products every single day.
 However, I want you to be as informed as possible and choose a diet program that will work best for you.
 Therefore, I’ve put together this unbiased, comprehensive review of today’s most popular diet plans.